-Prior to the Spin-off, the financial information of red violet represented the consolidated and combined figures of red violet and its subsidiaries. red violet only had 1,000 shares of common stock outstanding, all of which Fluent owned.
+(1) Prior to the Spin-off, the financial information of red violet represented the consolidated and combined figures of red violet and its subsidiaries. red violet only had 1,000 shares of common stock outstanding, all of which Fluent owned.
 On March 26, 2018, upon the Spin-off of red violet, an aggregate of 10,266,613 shares of red violet common stock were distributed to Fluent stockholders and certain warrant holders.
-This number of shares remained outstanding at December 31, 2018, and it is utilized to calculate the basic and diluted loss per share for the years ended December 31, 2018 and 2017, as shown in the table below.
+This number of shares remained outstanding at December 31, 2018, and it is utilized to calculate the basic and diluted loss per share for the year ended December 31, 2018.